Syed-Humay0on/Obsidian/Readme.md

 	sudo snap install obsidian --classic

-Once installed, the **systemd** unit that manages the main snap communication socket needs to be enabled:
+Once installed, the *systemd* unit that manages the main snap communication socket needs to be enabled:

+	sudo system